 - start (optional): an integer indicates which index to start selecting elements (the first element has index 0).
 If the parameter is not specified, then the default value will be zero;

 - end (optional): an integer specifying where the selection of array elements ends.
 If this parameter is not specified, then all elements from the initial position (start) to the end of the array will be selected.

 In this example, the array.slice() method copies the entire array since no arguments are passed:

 Copying from a specific index up to the end of an array

-An example of using the array.slice() method to slice an array from an index to end of the array:
+An example of using the array.slice() method to copy an array from an index to the end of the array:

-In this example, the array.slice() method slices certain elements from a given array:
+In this example, the array.slice() method copies certain elements from a given array:

 How to slice an array with negative start and end parameters?

-An example of calling the array.slice() method to slice an array with a negative parameters:
+An example of using the array.slice() method to slice an array with negative parameters: